zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 The vicious stories are evils, the five.
 Doomnus of Pahagyakal.

 [APZ 61.4] (#apz61 .4) {#apz61 .4 .ref .apz} "A hole seeker is in humiliation
-Kippe” is a dandruff from the womb in disgrace.
+Kippe" is a dandruff from the womb in disgrace.
 Business Occurs.
 The sheaths, the malice, and the inhappiness.
 It is very humiliating.
 Holes are looking for.
 Wrong searches.
 Pollated places will be sought.
 Reductions are looking for.
 Conflicts are looking for.
 Opening places will be looking for.